cs3110/textbook/src/chapters/ds/promises.md

 resolver for a promise will be used internally by the concurrency library but not revealed to clients.
 The clients will only get access to the promise.

-For example, suppose the concurrency library supported a operation to concurrently read a string from the network.
+For example, suppose the concurrency library supported an operation to concurrently read a string from the network.
 The library would implement that operation as follows: